 If you are a department and have a federally funded contract in excess of $700k, you may be required to submit and operate under a Small Business Subcontracting Plan.
 See the Small Business Subcontracting Plan tab for more details.

-Small Business Concern
+Small Business Suppliers

 A small business concern depending on the industry, size standard eligibility is based on the average number of employees for the preceding twelve months or on sales volume averaged over a three-year period.
 The SBA has established a table of size standards matched to North American Industry Classification System (NAICS) industries.